The 20 Best Beaches Near Orlando for Families

 Anna Maria Island

-If you want a day filled with swimming and water sports, I recommend heading over to Coquina Beach.
-Manatee Beach is another fantastic option thanks to all the amenities there.
+If you want a day filled with swimming and water sports, I recommend heading to Coquina Beach.
+Manatee Beach is another fantastic option, thanks to all the amenities there.

 Sometimes we go to the beach and forget sand toys, but we make it work!